 QUALIFICATIONS:

-Skills, Traits and Characteristics Necessary for Success: Requires exceptional interpersonal skills, attention to detail, good problem-solving skills, solid communication skills and a high degree of organization.
-Must be able to prioritize and complete work tasks on time in a complex and dynamic workflow, have a positive attitude, excellent customer service skills, work independently, and have a professional and courteous manner.
-Applicants must be able to pass a background check.
+Skills, Traits and Characteristics Necessary for Success: Requires exceptional interpersonal skills, attention to detail, good problem-solving skills, and a high degree of organization.
+Excellent verbal and written communication skills with an ability to develop a good rapport with positive and professional relations with the public is a must.
+The candidate should have the ability to prioritize and complete work tasks on time in a complex and dynamic workflow, a positive attitude, excellent customer service skills, and the ability to work independently.
+Must pass a criminal background check.
+Must be fully vaccinated and boosted against COVID-19 and can provide COVID vaccination card.
+Access to reliable personal transportation and maintaining a clean driving record is a necessity.

-Physical Demands: To perform the essential functions of the position, the following applies: requires standing, stretching, bending, walking, lifting and transporting a minimum of 50 pounds.
-Must be able to climb stairs, be physically and mentally capable of performing multiple tasks, and function in a fast-paced environment.
+Physical Demands: To perform the essential functions of the position, the following applies: requires standing, stretching, bending, walking, lifting about 50 lbs. (transporting and handling canoes and kayaks down steep slopes).
+Must be able to climb stairs and navigate outdoor trails which includes steep and rocky terrain, lake environment as well as be physically and mentally capable of performing multiple tasks under pressure and be able to function in a fast paced indoors and diverse outdoors environment.
+Ability to participate in moderately active programming including hiking, kayaking, and canoeing as necessary.

 Equal Employment Opportunity Statement: